aiven/devportal/docs/products/postgresql/getting-started.rst

     psql SERVICE_URI

-Load a Test Dataset in PostgreSQL
+Load a test dataset in PostgreSQL
 ---------------------------------

 If you're checking out PostgreSQL, loading a test dataset will give you something to look at.
 This example uses